TomSB1423/Obsidian-Darkside20k/General Information/Interim report.md

 - Mention DUNE
 - Using ROOT framework and geant4 to create a catalogue of interactions
 	- production yields and uhhh something else -> look at dune
-	- look at which ones are relavsnt -> long lived radioactive isotope
+	- look at which ones are relevant -> long lived radioactive isotope
 	- Which ones are dangerous -> looking at production yields in different parts of the detector
 	- What is left in the TPC is going to be dangerous
 - Use location physics to determine if the interaction products will cause any significance in reading detection